-Our skin comprises many different layers that form a natural barrier that protects our bodies from the elements.
+Our skin comprises many layers that form a natural barrier that protects our bodies from the elements.

 Having regular hot showers or baths – as well as excessive hand washing and scrubbing of the skin